Ghosts (Pac-Man)

-Blinky, Pinky, Inky and Clyde, collectively known as the Ghost Gang, are a quartet of characters from the Pac-Man video game franchise.
-Created by Toru Iwatani, they first appear in the 1980 arcade game Pac-Man as the main antagonists.
-The ghosts have appeared in every Pac-Man game since, sometimes becoming minor antagonists or allies to Pac-Man, such as in Pac-Man World and the Pac-Man and the Ghostly Adventures animated series.
+Blinky, Pinky, Inky and Clyde, collectively known as the Ghost Gang, are a quartet of colorful ghost characters from the Pac-Man video game franchise.
+Created by Toru Iwatani, they first appear in the 1980 arcade game Pac-Man as the sole antagonists.
+The ghosts have appeared in every Pac-Man game since, sometimes becoming minor antagonists or allies to Pac-Man, such as in Pac-Man World 3 and the Pac-Man and the Ghostly Adventures animated series.

-Some entries in the series went on to add other ghosts to the group, such as Sue in Ms. Pac-Man, Tim in Jr. Pac-Man, and Funky and Spunky in Pac-Mania; however, these did not appear in later games.
-The group has since gained a positive reception and is cited as one of the most recognizable video game villains of all time.
+Some entries in the series went on to add other ghosts to the group, such as Sue in Ms. Pac-Man, Tim in Jr. Pac-Man, and Funky and Spunky in Pac-Mania; however, these did not appear in most later games.
+Reimagined versions of them known as the G-HOSTs appear as antagonists in Shadow Labyrinth.
+The group has since gained a positive reception and are cited as some of the most recognizable video game villains of all time.

 Concept and creation

 The ghosts were created by Toru Iwatani, who was the head designer for the original Pac-Man arcade game.
 The idea for the ghosts was made from Iwatani's desire to create a video game that could attract women and younger players, particularly couples, at a time where most video games were "war"-type games or Space Invaders clones.
 In turn, he made the in-game characters cute and colorful, a trait borrowed from Iwatani's previous game Cutie Q (1979), which featured similar "kawaii" characters.
 Iwatani cited Casper the Friendly Ghost or Little Ghost Q-Taro as inspiration for the ghosts.
 Their simplistic design was also attributed to the limitations of the hardware at the time, only being able to display a certain amount of colors for a sprite.
 To prevent the game from becoming impossibly difficult or too boring to play, each of the ghosts were programmed to have their own distinct traits — the red ghost would directly chase Pac-Man, the pink and blue ghosts would position themselves in front of him, and the orange ghost would be random.

 Originally, all four of the ghosts were meant to be red instead of multicolored, as ordered by Namco president Masaya Nakamura — Iwatani was against the idea, as he wanted the ghosts to be distinguishable from one another.
 Although he was admittedly afraid of Nakamura, he conducted a survey with his colleagues that asked if they wanted single-colored enemies or multicolored enemies.
-After being present with a 40-to-0 result in favor of multicolored ghosts, Nakamura agreed to the decision.
+After being presented with a 40-to-0 result in favor of multicolored ghosts, Nakamura agreed to the decision.
 The original Japanese version of the game had the ghosts named "Oikake", "Machibuse", "Kimagure" and "Otoboke", translating respectively to "chaser", "ambusher", "fickle" and "stupid".
 When the game was exported to the United States, Midway Games changed their names to "Shadow", "Speedy", "Bashful" and "Pokey", their nicknames being changed to "Blinky", "Pinky", "Inky" and "Clyde" respectively.
 Early promotional material would sometimes refer to the ghosts as "monsters" or "goblins".